KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Asset-Design/Index.page.md

 #### ValueSets
 Binding Strengths
-The UKCore ValueSet binding strength SHOULD be decided as part of the Clinical and Technical Assurance, but the general philosophy is as the following:
+The ValueSet binding strength SHOULD be decided as part of the Clinical and Technical Assurance, but the general philosophy is as the following:

 - required - Used only when defined as 'required' by the FHIR standard, or when decided as part of the Clinical and Technical Assurance.
 - extensible - All ValueSets SHOULD be set to 'extensible', where not defined as 'required' by the FHIR standard, or 'preferred' by the NHSE IG standard.